 18 apartment style units, (1BR, 1BR+den, and 2BR units) with covered and surface parking

-20 apartment style units (mix of sizes) with underground parking.
+20 apartment style units (mix of sizes) with underground private garages.

 To date all units are ownership type for ‘independent unassisted living’.
 Units that are not sold to a qualified senior through the resale process will then be offered to the WHA Waitlist.